What is the difference between Vascular and Endovascular Interventions

 What is endovascular intervention used for?

-Endovascular intervention treats vascular issues like peripheral artery disease, aneurysms, strokes, and blockages.
-It uses minimally invasive catheter techniques.
-These techniques are typically performed via small incisions in the groin or wrist area.
+Endovascular intervention treats vascular issues like peripheral artery disease, aneurysms, strokes, and blockages using minimally invasive catheter techniques, typically performed via small incisions in the groin or wrist.

 How long does recovery take after endovascular surgery?

-Most patients experience recovery within days following endovascular procedures, with hospital stays typically lasting only a few hours to one day.
-Many are able to resume normal activities within 4-5 days, in contrast to the weeks or months often required after open vascular surgery.
+Most patients recover within days, with hospital stays of a few hours to one day.
+Many resume normal activities within 4–5 days, compared to the weeks or months typically required after open vascular surgery.

 Is endovascular surgery safer than open surgery?

-Endovascular procedures usually have fewer complications.
-They also result in less blood loss, a lower risk of infection, and faster recovery times.
-Some conditions might still require open surgery for the best long-term results.
-This decision should be customized for each patient.
+Endovascular procedures generally involve fewer complications, less blood loss, lower infection risk, and faster recovery.
+Some conditions still require open surgery for the best long-term results — the decision should be individualised for each patient.

 Who performs endovascular interventions?

-Endovascular interventions are carried out by specially trained vascular surgeons, interventional radiologists, and interventional cardiologists.
-These professionals possess expertise in catheter-based techniques and advanced imaging guidance systems.
+Endovascular interventions are carried out by specially trained vascular surgeons, interventional radiologists, and interventional cardiologists with expertise in catheter-based techniques and advanced imaging guidance.

 Can all vascular problems be treated with endovascular techniques?